tati-z/tati-z.github.io/_draft/2020-05-28-sky-splash.md

 What if I created an effect of the image being blown in the wind?<br>

 > I would need a wind direction like a need a slight source..
+> can I use vector fields on this?
+Generate a fluid-dynamic-like flow?
+I want random ones. but ordered randomness: chaos. theory.
+Nono this is not metereology, but clouds are// huh okay pass.
+> But..
+Multivariate Transformation, do they nvm

 Okay So what do we have now?